What is a pituitary gland?

 Causes of a pituitary tumour

-The causes of these tumours are not known, but research is being done to find out more.
-Rarely, there may be a genetic cause.
+The causes of pituitary tumours are not known, but research is being done to find out more.
+Rarely, there may be a genetic cause, particularly if they develop at a young age.

 We have more information about risk factors and causes of brain tumours.